 The Smoky Mountains are known for their beautiful summits.
 Chimney Tops is no exception.
 One of the most popular destinations for hiking in the Smokies, this short hike (only 3.8 miles round trip) offers a stunning view of the Smoky Mountains that surround you on all sides once you reach its bare rock summit.
-Guests staying in nearby Gatlinburg cabins will enjoy this
+Guests staying in nearby Gatlinburg cabins will enjoy this beautiful sight!

 It should be noted that while the Chimney Tops trail is short in length, this does not mean that it is simply a leisurely stroll down the mountain side.
 Chimney Tops Smoky Mountain Trails are among some of the most challenging trails in the Smokies.
 While some hiking in the Smokies guides rate the trail as moderate, many who hike the Chimney Tops would rate the trail as difficult because of its constant incline (close to 1,500 feet in only in 1.4 miles) and the finally stretch of rock you must climb to reach the summit.
 However, the views at the top of the Chimney Tops trail are worth the struggle to get there.